jankovicsandras/imagetracerjava/README.md

 ```

 ### Including in Java projects
-Add ImageTracer.jar to your build path, import, then use the static methods:
+Add ImageTracer-1.14.jar to your build path, import, then use the static methods:
 ```java
 import jankovicsandras.imagetracer.ImageTracer;